Massive mining waste dams could pose deadly risks, say investors

 “We note that many companies already operate to a very high standard as evidenced by some of the disclosures, but this is not universal across the sector and dams are continuing to fail, putting lives and the environment at risk.”

 Tailings dams are the most common waste disposal methods for mining companies, whether they’re extracting iron ore, gold or copper.
-Some tower dozens of metres high and stretch for several kilometers.
+Some tower dozens of meters high and stretch for several kilometers.

 There are no established global mining industry standards defining what a tailings dam is, how to build one and how to care for it after it is decommissioned.